c0dingfun/Note-Collection/Async Programming/Async-Await-Summary.md

 ### Tips:

-1. “async void” is only for top-level event handlers. (“async void” is a fire-n-forget mechanism)
+1. "async void" is only for top-level event handlers. ("async void" is a fire-n-forget mechanism)

-- [**VERY IMPORTANT**]  “async void” IS NOT AWAITABLE!!!!
+- [**VERY IMPORTANT**]  "async void" IS NOT AWAITABLE!!!!
-- await for “async void” will finish IMMEDIATELY, because with void, there is nothing to await!
+- await for "async void" will finish IMMEDIATELY, because with void, there is nothing to await!
-- Also, given that “async void” is not awaitable, many people then “wait for different THING”, creating race condition.
+- Also, given that "async void" is not awaitable, many people then "wait for different THING", creating race condition.

 2. Use ThreadPool for CPU-bound code, but not for IO-bound code.